top of page

 The F9F Panther was the Navy’s first carrier-based jet fighter.
 Although a tough product of Grumman’s legendary “Iron Works,” it was a straight wing jet better suited to a ground attack role than air to air combat against the much higher performance MiG-15.

 Soon after the four Panthers took off, the pilot of the lead aircraft reported a fuel pump problem and was ordered to return to the Oriskany.
-Lead’s wing man returned to the carrier with him, leaving LT Williams and his wing man, a new and inexperienced member of the squadron, to deal with what they had been told were four MiG’s.
+Lead’s wing man returned to the carrier with him, which left LT Williams and his wing man, a new and inexperienced member of the squadron, to deal with what they had been told were four MiG’s.
 They believed it would be a difficult “two vs four” encounter, but after visually spotting the MiG’s contrails LT Williams realized there were seven MiG’s, making this an almost impossible “two vs seven” fight he was unlikely to survive.

 Ward Carroll's and John Mollison's interviews explain what happened during Royce Williams's encounter with the Russian MiG's, and links to their web pages are below.
 You will enjoy the story and be surprised it remained a secret for many years.